gotson/komga-website/src/faq/README.md

     Sorry, your browser doesn't support embedded videos.
 </video>

-## After installing the Tachiyomi extension `1.2.24` my series are not connected to Komga anymore

-Use the __Migrate source__ function of Tachiyomi to migrate the Series to the same Komga source.
-This will fix your Series.

 ## How can I sync reading progress with tracker websites?

 Komga does not support this outside the box.

 You can try [MAL-Sync](https://github.com/MALSync/MALSync) which integrates with Komga and works with MyAnimeList, Kitsu, Anilist and others.

-## Tachiyomi cannot connect, but works in WebView

-Try disabling the __DNS over HTTPS__ option (in More > Settings > Advanced).
-From version `1.2.23` the extension will ignore DNS over HTTPS setting.

 ## How to enable DEBUG or TRACE logs?